SysAdminDay/SysAdminDay.github.io/2025/VTE/index.md

 </p>

 ## Confirmed Topics:
-- 2025 Key Tech Adoption Trends
+- Key Tech Adoption Trends of 2025
 - Humans and AI: Winning Together in Tomorrow’s Workplace
 - Virtualization Migration: Lessons Learned from Transitioning Platforms
 - Professional Network Solutions for SMEs and Beyond